jmcalalang/f5-automation-toolchain-lab/docs/module3/lab1.rst

 .. seealso:: Schema Validation for AS3 (AS3_Schema_)

-Open `Visual Studio Code` on your jump host desktop and open a `New File` (shortcut Ctrl+n) and paste in all of the AS3 declaration contents, then set the language to `json`.
+Open `Visual Studio Code` on your jump host desktop and open a `New File` (shortcut Ctrl+n) and paste in all of the AS3 declaration contents, then set the language to `JSON`.

   |image6|

 Once the declaration and language are defined, you can highlight over sections of the code to see context and errors.

+  |image7|

 .. note:: You can try misspelling some of the declaration objects to see errors, remember to revert your changes.

-  |image7|

 Task |labmodule|\.\ |labnum|\.7
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~